centreon/centreon-collect/centreon-build/jobs/README.md

 Run docker-rpm-builder in monitoring-build-dependencies images.
-Generated RPMs are then pushed to the internal repository (srvi-ces-repository, branch testing).
+Generated RPMs are then pushed to the internal repository (srvi-ces-repository, branch unstable).

 ### mon-broker-package.sh

 Run docker-rpm-builder in monitoring-build-dependencies images.
-Generated RPMs are then pushed to the internal repository (srvi-ces-repository, branch testing).
+Generated RPMs are then pushed to the internal repository (srvi-ces-repository, branch unstable).

 ### mon-web-package.sh

 Run docker-rpm-builder in monitoring-build-dependencies images.
-Generated RPMs are then pushed to the internal repository (srvi-ces-repository, branch testing).
+Generated RPMs are then pushed to the internal repository (srvi-ces-repository, branch unstable).

 ### mon-lm-package.sh